bebuhk/how2raspa2from_python/README.md

 '''
 bash run_from_python.sh -- 5.0 0 0
 '''
-where the adsorbate xyz coordinates are x=5.0, y=0, z=0.
+where the adsorbate xyz coordinates are x=5.0, y=0, z=0. (the -- is to interpret negative values correctly).

 or run the **calc_ext_pot_with_raspa_3D_cif_grid.py** script to calculate a whole cif file on a cDFT grid (with density of 2 gridpoints per Å). make sure you replicate the unitcell often enough in simulation.input.